Public History Internships

 When the Internship is Completed

 At the end of your internship, ask your supervisor at the host institution to write you a letter evaluating your performance.
 Ask them to send (or email) it to your advisor in the Public History Program.
-You can tell them that your advisor will use this letter to evaluate your performance and to write you recommendation letters in the future.
+You can tell supervisors that your advisor will use this letter to evaluate your performance; it may also inform any letters of recommendation that you request in the future.